-Our recent Application Note 226, which can be requested for free here, is a good example of both the new types of materials that can be studied using IGC as well as the unique information that can be obtained.
-This Note reports on carbon nanotubes, and shows how different surface treatments results in differing carbon nanotube surface energies.
-It also shows how IGC can be used to measure the distribution of surface energies, and gives us a surface energy heterogeneity profile for these carbon nanotubes.
+Our recent Application Note 226 is a good example of both the new types of materials that can be studied using IGC as well as the unique information that can be obtained.
+This Note reports on carbon nanotubes and shows how different surface treatments result in differing carbon nanotube surface energies.
+It also shows how IGC can be used to measure the distribution of surface energies and gives us a surface energy heterogeneity profile for these carbon nanotubes.

 We have recently used iGC-SEA to investigate the surface properties of biomaterials.
 In particular, we investigated the surface energy and surface wettability of protein samples incorporated into an amorphous solid dispersion.
 The iGC-SEA allows the unique capability of studying surface energy values as a function of relative humidity.
 The surface energy values of the protein dispersion were measured between 0 and 80% RH and 25°C. These variable RH experiments provide information on the humidity where the surface is saturated; thus yield information on binding sites at the surface of enzymes, and an optimum water concentration at which the substrate displaces water molecules to interact with the protein.